jweissman/reflex/README.md

 # About

-Inspired by Ruby, Eiffel, Self, Smalltalk.
+A reflecting language, inspired by Ruby, Eiffel, Self, Smalltalk.
-This repo contains the grammar, the vm, cli harness.
+This repo contains the grammar, the vm and the cli harness.
 Implemented in Typescript.

 # Status